rleifke/Lendvie/README.md

-# Lendvie: A USDC Lending application built on trust
+# Lendvie: A USDC lending application built on trust

 Decentralized peer-to peer USDC lending platform for users to make and receive microloans within their own Trusted Lending Network (TLN).